top of page

 About Jake

-In 2021, Jake was commissioned by Dingo Australian Jazz Journal to write an article entitled "What Is Australian Jazz".
-The article featured interviews with Australian jazz heavyweights Tony Gould, Deline Briscoe, Daniel Wilfred.
-In 2022, Jake’s article entitled “The Relevance of Tertiary Jazz Education” was published in Dingo Australian Jazz Journal Edition 3 and featured senior representatives from Monash University and Jazz Music Institute.
-Both magazines were stocked in news agencies across Australia.
+In 2021, Jake wrote an article titled "What Is Australian Jazz" for Dingo Australian Jazz Journal, featuring interviews with prominent jazz figures Tony Gould, Deline Briscoe, and Daniel Wilfred.
+Their subsequent article, “The Relevance of Tertiary Jazz Education,” was published in Dingo’s Edition 3 and included insights from Monash University and Jazz Music Institute.
+Both magazines are available at news agencies across Australia.

 ec1.jpg